therealdydx/Personal-Website/README.md

 NUS StartIT aims to be the platform for those seeking application of their technical skills with projects, as well as networking opportunities and competitions to hone their business acumen.

-#### Head of Client Engagement (Jun 2021 - Present)
+#### Head of ProjectX (Jun 2021 - Present)

--   Piloted ProjectX, a new technical consulting arm, for aspiring startup founders to understand their product's requirements
+-   Led new initiative – Project X – a technology consulting arm that helps start-ups and organisations from roadmap-to-implementation of their technology requirements

 -   Securing external clients and working with them to scope and outline product strategy and timeline, as well as managing project teams